simul/simul.github.io/ref/simul/crossplatform/sphericalharmonics.md

 ### void RecompileShaders()
 Platform-dependent function to reload the shaders - only use this for debug purposes.
 <a name="RenderEnvmap"></a>
-### void RenderEnvmap(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Texture target, int cubemapIndex, float blend)
+### void RenderEnvmap(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Texture target, int cubemapIndex, float blend)
 Draw a diffuse environment map to the specified framebuffer.
 <a name="RenderMipsByRoughness"></a>
-### void RenderMipsByRoughness(simul::crossplatform::DeviceContext deviceContext, simul::crossplatform::Texture target)
+### void RenderMipsByRoughness(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::Texture target)
 Taking the zero mip as the initial data source, use the formula roughness=mip/max_mip to render it down to the lower mips.
 <a name="ResetBuffers"></a>
 ### void ResetBuffers()